nestor-custodio/env_parser/README.md

 Additional features/options coming in the future:

-- A means to register validation blocks as new "as" types.
-This will allow for custom "as" types like `:url`, `:email`, etc.
+- Round out the "as" type selection with things like `:url`, `:email`, etc.
 - ... ?